 Illinois Senate (1997-2004)

-In 1996, Obama was elected to the Illinois state Senate, representing the 13th district in the south side of Chicago.
-During his tenure, he worked on ethics legislation, health care reform, and increasing tax credits for low-income families.
-He gained a reputation for working with both Democrats and Republicans.
+In 1996, Obama was elected representing Illinois state Senate's 13th district on the south side of Chicago.
+During his tenure, he worked on ethics legislation, health care reform, and increased tax credits for low-income families.
+He earned a reputation for working with both Democrats and Republicans.

 U.S. Senate (2005-2008)

-In 2004, Obama delivered the keynote address at the Democratic national Convention, which brought him national recognition.
-Later that year, he was elected to the U.S. Senate, representing Illinois.
-His time in the Senate was marked by efforts to pass legislation on topics such as lobbying reform, nuclear nonproliferation, and veteran's health care.
+In 2004, Obama delivered a keynote address to the Democratic National Convention, which catapulted him to fame.
+Later that year, Obama was elected to the U.S. Senate, representing the state of Illinois.
+His legislative efforts in the Senate included lobbying reform, nuclear nonproliferation, and veteran health care.

 Presidential Campaigns and Presidency